Leaf-Agriculture/docs/docs/beta_machines_endpoints.md

 &nbsp<span class="badge badge--success">GET</span>  `/users/{leafUserId}/machines`

 Get the list of machines that are related to a given LeafUserId.
 Some fields can be sent as query parameters to filter the machines, such as:

-- `name`, to filter by machine name
+- `name`, text
-- `provider`, to fitler by Provider
+- `provider`, text (JohnDeere, CaseIH, Stara, etc)
-- `providerOrganizationId`, to filter by the organization id
+- `providerOrganizationId`, text
-- `serialNumber`, to filter by the machine serial number
+- `serialNumber`, text
-- `originType`, to filter by the origin of the machine, must be either USER_CREATED, FILE_POOLED or PROVIDER_POOLED
+- `originType`, specify the origin of the machine, must be either USER_CREATED, FILE_POOLED or PROVIDER_POOLED
-- `createdAt`, to filter by the exact time of the record creation
+- `createdAt`, must match exactly the time of the record creation, ISO 8601 without timezone
-- `beforeCreatedAt`, filters for records created before the datetime
+- `beforeCreatedAt`, filters for records created before the datetime, ISO 8601 without timezone
-- `afterCreatedAt`, filters for records created after the datetime
+- `afterCreatedAt`, filters for records created after the datetime, ISO 8601 without timezone

 You can also pass some parameters used exclusively for paging through results.
 They are: